The Ultimate Guide to Exploring Hatcher Pass Alaska in 2024

 Once you’ve hit the Hatcher Pass Lodge, you have the option to take the summit road up to Summit Lake, and then carry on all the way through to Willow.
 Before reaching the lodge parking lot, you’ll see the left hand turn for the road up to Summit Lake.
 Be aware that the entire road from this point on is unpaved.

-Important note: If you're not comfortable with driving on steep rugged mountain roads, it may be best to end your journey at the Hatcher Pass Lodge and Independence Mine area, or have someone else drive.
+Important note: If you're not comfortable with driving on steep rugged mountain roads, it may be best to end your journey at the Hatcher Pass Lodge and Independence Mine area (where the paved road ends), or have someone else drive the rest of the way.

 Exploring Hatcher Pass: Hikes and Trails